 Give yourself time to study and prepare.

 This is not a high school anatomy exam.
-This is a professional licensing exam and you should not start studying for a couple days or two weeks before your scheduled date.
+This is a professional licensing exam and you should not start studying just a couple days or two weeks before your scheduled date.
 Before you schedule your exam, come up with a strategy and study schedule.

 Bonus: How to Avoid the #1 MBLEx Study Mistake – Free Lesson and Practice Quiz